m-Py/anticlust/HOW_TO_CITE_ANTICLUST.md

 **K-plus** anticlustering was introduced by Papenberg (in press).
 The k-plus criterion extends the k-means objective, but it no longer has a (reversed) clustering interpretation.
 Thus, no earlier references exist that discuss the k-plus criterion in the context of cluster analysis.

 This list on literature on anticlustering objectives is necessarily not exhaustive.
-However, if you feel that important references are missing, please tell me <a href="martin.papenberg@hhu.de">via email</a>.
+However, if you feel that important references are missing, please tell me <a href="mailto:martin.papenberg@hhu.de">via email</a>.

 ## Cluster analysis